 By Umid Niayesh - Trend:

-An earthquake measuring 4.3 on the Richter scale shook the Bastak district in the southern province of Hormozgan in Iran on May 16.
+An earthquake measuring 4.2 on the Richter scale jolted Qir city in Iran's southern province of Fars on July 23.

-There was no immediate report on possible casualties or damage.
+There is no immediate report on possible casualties or damage.

 Iran sits astride several major faults in the earth's crust and is prone to frequent earthquakes, many of which have been devastating.

 The deadliest quake in the country was in June 1990 and measured 7.7 on the Richter scale.

 About 37,000 people were killed and more than 100,000 injured in the north-western provinces of Gilan and Zanjan.
 Nearly 27 towns and 1,870 villages were devastated.